andypieters/docker-skeleton/README.md

 3. run `docker-compose up --build`
 4. After docker completed downloading all images, the services will run
 5. Copy your project files to the webroot directory, the /webroot/public folder will be exposed
+6. If you want to run commands in the app container use command `docker exec dbg_web composer install  <command>` eg. `docker exec dbg_web composer install`
+7. to connect to mysql use as ip address `mariadb`, for mongodb use `mongodb`

 # Configuration
 ## Database